NourEldin-Ali/NaLa2BPMN/README.md

 ## Introduction
 This repository contains the technical report, and the results for our paper titled "A Decomposed Hybrid Approach to Business Process Modeling with LLMs".

--->

-# Nala2BPMN: Automating BPMN Model Generation with Large Language Models
+# Nala2BPMN: Automating BPMN Model Generation with Large Language Models-->

 ## Introduction
-This repository contains the demo video of our tool, the technical report, and the results presented in our paper.
+This repository contains information about scientific and demo papers.
+It also includes a demo video of our tool, the technical report, and the results presented in our paper.

+Regular Paper: <a href="https://www.researchgate.net/publication/385975744_A_Decomposed_Hybrid_Approach_to_Business_Process_Modeling_with_LLMs">A Decomposed Hybrid Approach to Business Process Modeling with LLMs</a>
+Demo Paper: <a href="https://www.researchgate.net/publication/385976015_Nala2BPMN_Automating_BPMN_Model_Generation_with_Large_Language_Models">Nala2BPMN: Automating BPMN Model Generation with Large Language Models</a>

 ## Online tool
 Our tool is available in <a href="https://nala2bpmn.bonitapps.com/">https://nala2bpmn.bonitapps.com/</a>